fall inside a hole

 First written September 1, 2023

-The first version of the Electric Super Express Hikari (電動超特急ひかり号セット) has a front-mounted power switch in the bodywork of the power car as opposed to the chassis of later versions and metal hook and eye couplings.
-A boxed example of this version of the engine can be seen in the Plarail Museum.
+The first version of the Electric Super Express Hikari-go Set (電動超特急ひかり号セット) has a front-mounted power switch in the bodywork of the power car as opposed to the chassis of later versions and metal hook and eye couplings.
+A boxed example of this version of the train can be seen in the Plarail Museum.
 A comparison of most of these types of Hikari can be found in the Biglobe Plarail Museum.

 This older molding of the 0-series Shinkansen is actually based on the 1000-series prototype Shinkanens as it has a different front window support system and the windows in the doors are square rather than thinner rectangles.
 Additionally, the 0 series was first represented with a red skirting and nose, while the 0 series actually ran with a blue chassis and rim around the windows with a white body for the first few decades it was in service.
 One early concept I have seen for the Shinkansen has some red skirting, but by the time of the bullet-nose shape and 1000-series prototype the trains had blue skirting and window-surrounding streak.